jesdumas/jesdumas.github.io/index.md

 ## Welcome to my portfolio!

+Hello.
+I'm Jesse, an engineer with expertise modeling fluids and  combustion.
+I'm also skilled at statistical analysis.

-Much of the analytical work I've done (computaional fluid dynamics, chemical kinetics modeling, statistical learning on experimental data) is unfortunately propriertary.
-However, I'm showcasing side projects and some work from my master's degree here.
+Much of the analytical work I’ve done is unfortunately proprietary, so I’m showcasing side projects and some work from my master’s degree here.

 Please see my [LinkedIn profile](https://www.linkedin.com/in/jessedumas/) for details on my professional work.
 Feel free to reach out if you'd like to work with me.